 Creating MySQL Backups and Importing them via Command Line

 Importing and dumping backups from command line is more efficient than using a GUI like phpMyAdmin.
-Command line queries for MySQL don’t follow any PHP limits, so importing or exporting a MySQL backup is easier and it’s very unlikely that you’ll run into any errors that phpMyAdmin may.
+Command line queries for MySQL don’t follow any PHP limits, so importing or exporting MySQL backups is easier and it’s very unlikely that you’ll run into any errors that phpMyAdmin may.

 Dumping a MySQL database, explained